FIFA 20 tactics: How to set up like Guardiola's Man City on Ultimate Team | Goal.com

 FIFA 20 is the most realistic football simulation available, with teams in the game set up to play like their real-life counterparts.

-When playing FIFA 20, you will find some teams more difficult to break down than others, while top-quality sides like Real Madrid and Bayern Munich attacking with quick wingers.
+When playing FIFA 20, you will find some teams more difficult to break down than others, while top-quality sides like Real Madrid and Bayern Munich attack with quick wingers.

 You can also set up your own team to play in a particular style using the in-game formation settings and assigning individual tactics to players.